-As of Nov.
-30, 2021, the average processing time for a PERM application is 158 days.
+The average processing time for a PERM application is 6-12 months.
 It should be noted, however, that PERM processing times can vary significantly depending on the situation.
 For a more thorough breakdown, visit the DOL website.

 If the employer wishes to increase their chances of a quick turn-around, they can submit the PERM application using the Permanent Online System.
 Using the handy PERM tracker, they can continually keep tabs on the progress of their case.
 As indicated in the PERM Online User Guide, filing the petition electronically comes with a number of benefits, including:

 - Being able to track the PERM application

 - Being able to quickly reuse information on multiple applications

 This is especially useful if the employer plans on filing more than one Form 9089.